-Registration Deadline: Your application must be received by your local board of elections 21 days prior to the election.
+Registration Deadline: Your application must be received by your local Board of Elections 21 days prior to the election.
 After your application has been reviewed and you are deemed qualified to vote, you will receive a Voter Notification Card in the mail.
-If you do not receive your card withing three weeks after submitting an application, you should contact your local board of elections.
+If you do not receive your card within three weeks after submitting an application, you should contact your local Board of Elections.

 VOTER REGISTRATION QUALIFICATIONS

 Age: You may register to vote if you are at least 16 years old but cannot vote unless you will be at least 18 years old by the next general election

 Citizenship: Must be a United States citizen

 Residency: Must be a Maryland resident

 Mental Competency: Not under guardianship for mental disability and found by a court to be unable to communicate a desire to vote